Rabindra-Basnet/Fullstack-ecommerce-sudip/README.md

 6. npm i jsonwebtoken = used to install JSON web token in the project.
 7. npm i cookie-parser = to read we need cookie parser.
 So we installed this package.
 8. npm i dotenv = to load Env File we can install this package of have code process.loadEnvFile();
+9. npm run data:load/ = to load data from the made script in the mongoDB.
+10. npm run data:destroy = to delete data from the made script in the mongoDB.
+11. npm i express body-parser = to install the express body parser.
+12. npm i update@latest = to upadate the package into the lastest supported version.

 # Frontend

 ## Installation
 1. npm create vite@latest frontend = Initializating the react project using vite.
+01. npx create-react-app reactapp01 = creating the project using the react app not the vite app.
 2. npm install - to install the required dependencies
 3. npm run dev - to run the server and frontend project.
 4. npm i bootstrap react-icons react-bootstrap = install the bootstap, react relating bootstrap and icons.
 5. npm i react-router-dom = for importing the router package required for routing.
 6. rafce (in coding) = generates boilarplate as per the file name after installing react snippet.
+7. npm i axios = package of setting route (to connecet frontend and backend using api) or use fetch api.

 ## Usage